 - Add contact info on the lock screen: Settings>Security and privacy>Screen lock & passwords>Lock screen signature.

-- Deactivate the step count on the lock screen: Settings>Security and privacy>Screen lock & passwords>Show step count on lock screen.
+- Deactivate the pedometer on the lock screen: Settings>Security and privacy>Screen lock & passwords>Show step count on lock screen.

 We often underestimate the importance of the display and the settings associated with it.
 I am not only talking about the level of brightness but also about the option of modifying the color rendering of the displayed content, as well as customizing the font size.